 Each site has a registered nurse 5 days per week, 9am-3.30pm.
-We are responsible for the health and wellbeing of pupils during the school day.
+Nurses are responsible for the health and well-being of pupils during the school day.

-The school nurses undertake a range of activities aimed at improving and maintaining the health of pupils, to support them attend school, this helps to maximise opportunities for our pupils, enabling each child to reach their full potential.
+The school nurses undertake a range of activities aimed at improving and maintaining the health of pupils, to support them to attend school.
+This helps to maximise opportunities for our pupils, enabling each child and young person to reach their full potential.

-We undertake assessments and develop care plans for all our pupils with health needs including enteral feeding, epilepsy, anaphylaxis, asthma and many more, all our care plans are dependent on individual needs.
+School Nurses undertake assessments and develop care plans for all our pupils with health needs including enteral feeding, epilepsy, anaphylaxis, asthma and many more.
+All our care plans are dependent on individual needs.

-The nurses train our teaching staff to support our pupils who require clinical intervention during the school day, this is to ensure all needs are met and staff are confident and competent to support our more complex pupils.
+The nurses train our teaching staff to support pupils who require clinical intervention during the school day.
+This is to ensure all needs are met and staff are confident and competent to support our more complex pupils.

-We also provide advice support as well as refer and signpost to external agencies/professionals to ensure a holistic approach to meeting pupils needs is undertaken.
-We facilitate professionals such as paediatrician and dietetic clinics in school, this supports pupils who have difficulties attending medical appointments at hospitals.
-We work closely with a wide range of health and social care professionals to get the best outcomes for our pupils.
+Our Nurses also provide advice and support as well as refer and signpost to external agencies/professionals to ensure a holistic approach to meeting pupils’ needs is undertaken.
+They facilitate professionals such as paediatricians and dietetic clinics in school,.
+This supports pupils who have difficulties attending medical appointments at hospitals.
+They work closely with a wide range of health and social care professionals to get the best outcomes for our pupils.

-Play Therapy provides our students with the opportunity to play out their feelings and problems in a safe space with a qualified, trusted adult.
-Play is essential for healthy development and wellbeing.
-Offering play therapy on site in school allows us to maximise the potential of every student.
+Play/Creative Therapy provides our children and young people with the opportunity to play out their feelings and problems in a safe space with a qualified, trusted adult.
+Play and creativity are essential for healthy development and well-being.
+Offering this therapy on site in school allows us to maximise the potential of every student.

-At Evergreen School we have a qualified play therapist and a trainee therapeutic play practitioner who are able to deliver 1:1 sessions for students who may require additional support for a variety of reasons – to aid development, build confidence or for emotional support.
+At Evergreen School we have a qualified play & creative therapist and a trainee therapeutic play practitioner who are able to deliver 1:1 sessions for pupils who may require additional support for a variety of reasons – to aid development, build confidence or for emotional support.

-Is delivered by Qualified Habilitation Specialists from Guide Dogs to support children with a visual impairment to learn about and explore the world.
-We will provide support to help develop practical skills according to a child’s developmental age and individual goals.
+Is delivered by Qualified Habilitation Specialists from Guide Dogs to support children and young people with a visual impairment to learn about and explore the world.
+We will provide support to help develop practical skills according to a pupil’s developmental age and individual goals.
 Habilitation involves the teaching of mobility, orientation and independent living skills from supporting physical development in the early years, to navigating streets safely, preparing food, handling money, using technology and managing their appearance as a young person gets older.
-We assess each child individually focusing on developing the following 6 areas;
+We assess each child or young person individually, focusing on developing the following 6 areas;

 - Vision:- Assess what vision is available.
-How vision can be stimulated and used to enrich a child’s life.
+How vision can be stimulated and used to enrich a child/young person’s life.